 Surely he shall deliver thee from the snare of the fowler, and from the noisome pestilence.
 (Psalm 91:3 KJV)

-Psalm 91:3 speaks to these fears and anxieties by using vivid imagery to describe the threats that the author faced.
-The author of Psalm 91 felt trapped like a bird caught in a fowler’s snare, unable to escape.
-The threats he faced were as sudden as a pestilence and stealthy as a fowler’s snare.
-However, the author found comfort in the belief that God could deliver him from these threats and protect him from harm.
+In Psalm 91:3, the psalmist used vivid imagery to describe his situation.
+According to the psalmist, the perils that he faced were as unexpected as a pestilence and as subtle as a fowler’s snare.
+However, the psalmist found comfort in the belief that God could deliver him from these perils.

-Surely He Will Deliver You
+“Surely, He Will Deliver You”

-Now, let’s delve into the meaning of the term “snare of the fowler.”
+Now that we have covered the meaning of the phrase “surely, He will deliver you,” let’s delve into the meaning of the term “snare of the fowler.”

-From The Snare of the Fowler
+“From the Snare of the Fowler”

-Who was a fowler?
+Who was a fowler, according to the Bible?

 Proverbs 6:5 supports the above definition of a fowler as someone who sets snares to catch birds.
 We read: